Nagaraja-Kamatar/pet/README.md

 ## Usage
 After installation, follow these instructions to use the project:
 1. Start the application: [provide details on how to start the application]
-2. Create a user account or log in if you already have one.